projectestac/jclic.js/README.md

 ```

 We use [Grunt](http://gruntjs.com/) for automation of building tasks.
 You must globally install this
-package running:
+package:

 ```
 sudo npm install -g grunt-cli
 ```

-To install the remaining packages, just go to the project's root directory and run:
+To install the remaining packages, just go to the project's root directory and launch:

 ```
 npm install